One Family’s First Home Exchange Experience

 A Relaxing (Really!)
 Family Getaway

 I will tell you something else: There is nothing more comforting after a long, hectic day of site-seeing than arriving back at a real home, putting the kids to bed, popping open a well deserved bottle of wine and flopping down on a couch in your PJs.

 For once I actually returned from a holiday feeling relaxed and satisfied that my children also had a great time (the two usually don’t happen together in my household).
 I’m a total convert and am already thinking about our next swap.

-Penelope Hobbs works for Knok, a new platform that helps people find the best home exchange for their holidays.
+Penelope Hobbs works for Knok, a platform that helps people find a home exchange for their holidays.